kumahq/kuma-website/app/_src/guides/transition-to-the-new-policies.md

 1. Create and deploy the replacement policies in [shadow mode](/docs/{{ page.version }}/policies/applying-policies/#applying-policies-in-shadow-mode).
 The corresponding new policy type can be found in [the table](/docs/{{ page.version }}/policies/introduction).
-2. Review the list of changes that're going to be created by the replacement policy.
+2. Review the list of changes that are going to be created by the replacement policy.
 3. Remove `kuma.io/effect: shadow` label so that policy is applied in a normal mode.
 4. Observe metrics, traces and logs.
 If something goes wrong change policy's mode back to shadow and return to the step 2.
 If everything is fine then remove the old policies.